Australian Honours

 Awarded to a person who undertakes a rescue or attempted rescue in an aquatic environment under circumstances that endangers the life of the rescuer.

-Australian Resuscitation Club Medal
+Resuscitation Recognition Medal